ruanchaves/elmo/README.md

 |                   | [portuguese-BERT](https://github.com/neuralmind-ai/portuguese-bert)       |           |              |            |          0.64 |          1.69 |
 |                   | BERT-multilingual     |           |              |            |          0.51 |          1.94 |

-In our benchmarks, the ELMo model labelled as `wiki` is the public Portuguese ELMo model made available through the [AllenNLP library website](https://allennlp.org/elmo).
+In our benchmarks, the ELMo model labelled as `wiki` is the first public Portuguese ELMo model made available through the [AllenNLP library website](https://allennlp.org/elmo).
 The `BRWAC` model was trained on [brWaC](https://www.researchgate.net/publication/326303825_The_brWaC_Corpus_A_New_Open_Resource_for_Brazilian_Portuguese), and the `wiki (reduced)` was trained on the same dataset as `wiki` after words with word frequency below four occurrences were eliminated from the dataset.

 ## Installation